 Louise also adds a sexy spiciness to the story, telling Laure she needs to experience more lovers before thinking about marriage, then asking Danny if he would like to sleep with her.
 Buster Collier plays a role in the madness that ensues and Louise goes off and marries Eddie Sutherland in July 1926, as she did in real life.
 It all gets rather tangled up in drama, lust and comedy while danger and mayhem lurks about.

 Readers will also find little quips that provide glimpses of Louise later on.
 In Book 2 there is a mysterious killer messenger boy and Louise mentions that she would like to play in a role as a boy, which she did in Beggars of Life released in 1928.
-She briefly meets and charms August and Frederick Duesenberg (a red Model X Duesenberg automobile is featured in the storyline) and the brothers jokingly tell Louise she should go to Germany someday to make a movie.
+She briefly meets and charms August and Frederick Duesenberg (a red Model X Duesenberg automobile is featured in the storyline) and the brothers jokingly tell Louise she should go to Germany someday to make a movie, which she did in 1929.
 The book ends in 1926 but there is a follow up in the works.

 The Roaring Road will be available on August 28, 2015 in both e-book and print.